 Setter breeds include the English Setter, Irish Setter, and Gordon Setter.
 A setter silently searches for game by scent.
 They hunt systematically and methodically.
 When they find prey, the dog becomes motionless and “sets” or crouch down rather than chasing after the game.

 English Setter.
 Full of energy and people-friendly, the English Setter is a gentle dog who sometimes can be mischievous.

 Gordon Setter.
-Also known as a “black and tan,” is a large dog originally from Scotland.
+Also known as a “black and tan,” he is a large dog originally from Scotland.
 This breed is known for its devotion and loyalty.

 Irish Setter.
 These dogs have an excellent sense of smell, which makes them good at finding game birds.
 They are excellent family pets but may not get along well with cats.

 Irish Red and White Setter.
-A medium-sized dog, the Irish Red and White Setter is a good family pet.
+A medium-sized dog, the Irish Red and White Setter, is a good family pet.